I love marathon training long runs. Sure, they take forever and they leave me pretty ineffective for the rest of the day, but still, I love them.

 You should eat breakfast both before a long run and before a marathon.
 This meal doesn’t have to be huge, but you need to top off your fuel stores before you start to run.

 - What foods do you like eating in the morning?
-Or if you aren’t usually a breakfast person, what food can you endure in the morning?
+If you aren’t usually a breakfast person, what food can you endure in the morning?

 - Did your breakfast keep you energized?